 Often clients report a deep sense that something is wrong with them and they don’t know why.
 They are confused because they had a “good childhood” and no memory of abuse.
 However, they are unable to apply for the job, focus at work, feel safe in relationship, or feel safe in the world.
 Some clients don’t feel anything except numb.
-Trauma often manifests not only in the events that scar us but also in the absence of what we needed.
+Trauma often manifests not only in the trauma events that scar us but also in the absence of what we needed.
 As Gabor Maté notes, “Trauma is not what happens to you.
 Trauma is what happens inside you as a result of what happens to you.”
 Trauma happens in our bodies as much as it does our minds.
 That is why Somatic Therapy for Trauma is so important.
 To be clear, I’m in no way blaming or shaming parents who tried their best.
 For generations, professionals instructed parents to “let their babies cry it out”.
 Today parents work long hours, deal with chronic health or mental health issues, and at times are unable to attune.
 If this happened to you, the good news is I can help.

 Who Can Benefit From Somatic Therapy for Trauma?